kamilionare12/raviol-form/README.md

 ## How to use

-After installation add shortcode [raviol-contact] anywhere on the page to display your form.
+After installation add shortcode [raviol-contact] or Gutenberg block anywhere on the page to display your form.

 ## Settings page